 Tax Years 2007 and 2008.
-A business firm which incurs research and development expenditures, as defined in IRC § 174 of the I.R.C., may claim a credit equal to 15% of the federal tax credit allowed.
+A business firm which incurs research and development expenditures, as defined in IRC § 174, may claim a credit equal to 15% of the federal tax credit allowed.

 Tax Years 2009 and Later.
-A business firm which incurs research and development expenditures, as defined in IRC § 174 of the I.R.C., may claim the enhanced research credit of 35% for research activity on the campus of a college or university in Nebraska, and a credit equal to 15% of the federal tax credit allowed for activities that are not on-campus.
+A business firm which incurs research and development expenditures, as defined in IRC § 174, may claim the enhanced research credit of 35% for research activity on the campus of a college or university in Nebraska, and a credit equal to 15% of the federal tax credit allowed for activities that are not on-campus.

-For credits claimed in a tax year beginning on or after January 1, 2009, taxpayers must utilize E-verify to confirm that all new employees are legally able to work in the United States, as required by Neb.
+For credits claimed in a tax year beginning on or after January 1, 2009, taxpayers must utilize E-verify to confirm that all newly hired employees are legally able to work in the United States, as required by Neb.
 Rev. Stat. § 77-5808.